Research agenda: Driving forces of policy making and implementation in China

-Broadly speaking, I examine the driving forces of policy change and policy stability in China, as well as the content of such policies.
+Broadly speaking, I examine the driving forces of policy change and policy stability in China, as well as the content and design of government policies.
 My overarching research question is: what and who drives policy making and policy implementation in China?

 Topics that I study include antimicrobial resistance, health reform, epidemic outbreaks, food safety, crisis management, natural disasters, soil pollution, and environmental accidents.